 Sidewalks, Planter Strips, Trees

 Developers build most of the new sidewalks constructed within the City as part of their projects.
-The City typically only constructs new sidewalk with major road projects, facility construction, and grant funded pedestrian projects.
+The City typically only constructs new sidewalks with major road projects, facility construction, and grant funded pedestrian projects.

 Sidewalk maintenance and repair is outlined in state law (RCW 35.68 and RCW 35.69).
 State law provides that the adjacent property owner is responsible for upkeep and reconstruction of sidewalks.
 The City requires that owners maintain their sidewalk, including the portion that runs through the driveway, free of displacements greater than ½-inch and cracks greater than ¾-inch.
 Property owners, or their contractors, are required to get a Right-Of-Way Permit to complete sidewalk repairs.